YagmurSimsekk/Gravitational-N-Body-Simulation/README.md

 (2-body, 3-body systems)random data is generated.

 ## NASA Horizons Data
-Using the data of NASA[https://ssd.jpl.nasa.gov/horizons/] 1 enables us to simulate the integration between planets in our galaxy.
+Using the data of [NASA Horizons data](https://ssd.jpl.nasa.gov/horizons/) 1 enables us to simulate the integration between planets in our galaxy.
 A total of 30 bodies consisting of the Sun, 8 planets of the Solar System, Pluto, and their biggest moons are extracted from by using astroquery library.
 The information regarding positions and velocities are obtained using